 Do you believe that all you need is a decent degree and a decent break and will make the most of the opportunities you get irrespective of the brand or do you believe that your aptitude, your profile and your ambition deserve a better college than the options you have in front of you right now — YES/NO?

 If your answer to all the above questions is YES, most importantly the third question, then you should NOT RE-TAKE and get into a college this year itself.

 If your answer is NO to all three then you should definitely re-take the CAT but also evaluate the GMAT depending on your profile and aspirations, which as mentioned will be taken up in the next post.

 These are not easy questions to answer and I am sure there will be other personal considerations and pressures from different quarters that you would need to factor in.
-But understand that this decision is purely about your career and hence the decision has to factor only that consideration in and nothing else.
+But understand that this decision is purely about your career and hence the decision has to be taken keeping only that in mind.

 Not everyone might be happy with your decision but satisfying all is satisfying none and as far as your career goes you are the only one who has to be satisfied.

 So you really need to answer these questions for yourself and take a decision.

 The moment you decide to re-take, other questions start popping up